Tag archive for: DUMG

 Please note that this program is subject to change depending on the health situation.

-These days are an opportunity to discuss all the major medical news of the year in the morning and to address best practices in common medical practice topics in the afternoon in the form of workshops.
-Like previous events, this day will be posted on the ANDPC website for certification, and the Faculty will handle registrations for doctors wishing to participate.
-In the meantime, save the date in your calendar!
+These sessions provide an opportunity to review all the major medical developments of the year in the morning and to explore best practices in common clinical settings through workshops in the afternoon.
+Like previous sessions, this event will be submitted to the ANDPC website for accreditation, and the Faculty will handle registrations for physicians wishing to participate.
+In the meantime, mark this date on your calendar!

 The program for this 5th edition

-The entire event will take place on ZOOM.
-To connect to the conferences, you must register in advance.
-Please contact the office in charge of CPD management at the Faculty at the following address: med-fmc-dpc@umontpellier.fr!
+The entire event will take place on Zoom.
+To join the sessions, you must register in advance.
+Please feel free to contact the office responsible for CPD management at the Faculty at the following address: med-fmc-dpc@umontpellier.fr!

 Conference: What's new?